Please turn your mobile phone to portrait mode for optimal navigation on our site.

 2.1.
 Work on relevance to increase the quality score

 One of the main digital media companies is, of course, Google Ads, and in particular sponsored search results (SEA).
-For this lever, there is a well-identified way to optimize the CPC, as Google indicates on this page: the quality score (quality score) of the ads.
+For this lever, there is a well-identified way to optimize the CPC: the quality score (quality score) of the ads.

 Google defines it like this: